TBD54566975/did-nostr/README.md

 # Considerations
-* clients or relays making use of the `#d` tag should perform necessary integrity checks before trusting that the event was actually came from the listed DID
+* clients or relays making use of the `#d` tag should perform necessary integrity checks before trusting that the event came from the listed DID
 * if possible, relays should perform integrity checks on a `9325` event prior to storing it